- Clinical science

 The differential diagnoses listed here are not exhaustive.

-- Testicular torsion is a medical emergency and should be treated upon suspicion within 6 hours of the onset of symptoms to prevent loss of the testis.
+Testicular torsion is a medical emergency and should ideally be treated within 6 hours of the onset of symptoms for the best chance of testicular salvage.
+Manual detorsion in the ER may be attempted prior to surgery for immediate pain relief, but should not delay transferring the patient to the OR.

-- Immediate surgical exploration of the scrotum with reduction (untwisting) and orchidopexy
+- Immediate surgical exploration of the scrotum with reduction (untwisting) and of the affected testis